Tom Keifer

 Carl Thomas Keifer (born January 26, 1961) is an American musician.
 He is the lead singer, primary songwriter, and one of the guitarists for the hard rock band Cinderella.

+Keifer's vocals are described as "raspy [and] skyscraping".
+Ultimate Classic Rock said his vocals "sound like the result of gargling motor oil before hitting the vocal booth".
+He is considered by some to be among the greatest glam metal vocalists.

 Early life

 Tom Keifer is a native of Springfield, Pennsylvania.
 He grew up in a musical family and began playing guitar at a young age.
 He soon discovered and loved Blues music and was heavily influenced by it.

 Keifer joined his first rock band while attending Springfield High School.
 He soon learned to play the electric guitar.
 The young musician struggled with drug and alcohol abuse in high school, and considered dropping out of school to pursue a music career.
 However, his mother Adrienne bribed her son to stay in school by promising him a Gibson Les Paul guitar upon graduation.
 Keifer graduated and received the coveted instrument.

 Early career

 Soon, Keifer conquered his addictions, and began to focus on a career as a musician.
 He had started writing original material.
-He also found financial support by walking race horses at tracks and delivering film to developing outlets, and for a time was a member of a Central Pennsylvania band named Telepath.
+He also found financial support by walking race horses at tracks and delivering film to developing outlets, and for a time was a member of a Central Pennsylvania band named Telapath.
 Keifer came closer to his dream of being a successful artist by forming the hard rock band Cinderella with good friend and bassist Eric Brittingham.
 Despite being shy, Keifer took on the role of lead singer because they could not find anyone they liked to sing for the band.
 In articles, Keifer has said, "I don't feel comfortable when I'm up there singing and not playing guitar.
 I feel naked when it's just me and the microphone."